agrawalsam/SQSSendAndReceiveMessagePython/README.md

 SQS according to Wikipedia -
 Amazon Simple Queue Service is a distributed message queuing service introduced by Amazon.com in late 2004.
 It supports programmatic sending of messages via web service applications as a way to communicate over the Internet.

-SQS is one of the most earliest service provided by AWS.
+SQS is one of the earliest service provided by AWS.

 This project details utilisation of SQS messaging service in AWS Environment.